kubernetes-sigs/kueue/keps/976-plain-pods/README.md

   While these jobs are one of the motivations for this KEP, the current proposal doesn't support them.
 These jobs can be addressed in follow up KEPs.

+- Support for advanced Pod retry policies

+  Kueue shouldn't re-implement core functionalities that are already available in the Job API.

 ## Proposal